Tuvalu Games: Football at the Tuvalu Games

 Football has been a regular event at the Tuvalu Games, and is a competition organized by the Tuvalu National Football Association.
-It is called also Tuvalu Cup.
+It is also called the Tuvalu Cup.

 History

-The tournament began in the 2008 season and ran up to the 2017 edition.
+The tournament began in the 2008 season.
 The first champions were FC Manu Laeva.

 The 2013 champions were FC Tofaga; winning the final against Nauti 1–0, with Etimoni Timuani scoring the only goal.